unmeshvrije/python-for-beginners/Assignments/Python-summer-school2019-asgn-malek.md

 > - T(°F)=T(°C)× 1.8 + 32

-# How many Years in this many Days
+# 9.How many Years in this many Days
 Write a program that converts a number of days into years weeks and days.

 * __Output__: